riceissa/issarice.com/wiki/music-log.md

 * Etsuko Yakushimaru: _Radio Onsen Eutopia_
 * Sōtaisei Riron: _Hi-Fi Anatomia_

+# October 2018

+* I've been listening a lot to _Rubber Soul_ (The Beatles) lately.
+This time around, I am really liking "Girl".

 # History

 This was originally written as an answer to the Quora question "[What music does Issa Rice listen to?](!q)"